soen/Conjunction/README.md

 - Enables extensibility

 ## Installation instructions
-Before installing Conjunction, you'll need a working Sitecore 8.0 (or later) instance running on you machince.
+Before installing Conjunction, you'll need a working Sitecore 8.0 (or later) instance running on you machine.

 - Install Conjunction binaries.
-This is as simple as adding the Conjunction.Foundation.Core NuGet package to your project.
+This is as simple as adding the [Conjunction.Foundation.Core](https://www.nuget.org/packages/Conjunction.Foundation.Core/) NuGet package to your project.
 - Install Conjunction Sitecore package.
-You can find the required Sitecore package [here](Conjunction.zip), which contains the nessecary Sitecore templates and items required to configure search queries from Sitecore.
+You can find the required Sitecore package [here](https://github.com/soen/Conjunction/blob/master/Conjunction.zip), which contains the nessecary Sitecore templates and items required to configure search queries from Sitecore.

 ## Documentation
 * [Introduction](/docs/introduction/README.md)